• THE ARTFL PROJECT

 Metadata Corrections - Over the past 2 years we have systematically checked and corrected the Encyclopédie metadata - Article Titles, Classes of Knowledge, Authorship, etc. - verifying our original metadata against Richard Schwab's Inventory of Diderot's Encyclopédie.
 Any discrepancies in article title, author attributions, class of knowledge, etc. were then checked against the page images of the Encyclopédie and corrected or added where appropriate.
 To date more than 8,000 additions and countless corrections have been a made - for more, see our Metadata Corrections page.

-Further Corrections - We are aware that many textual errors still exist and invite users to submit any error they encounter using the "Report Error" link at the top of result pages.
-Moving forward, we will begin to address the remaining structural errors - mis-recognized headwords, etc. - that we have collected over the years.
-We will also look to correct the Greek characters (now translated automatically from Betacode to Unicode without verification) and to think about the very complex issue of establishing links from plate references in the text to the appropriate plate volumes.
+Further Corrections - We are aware that textual errors still exist and invite users to submit any error they encounter using the "Report Error" link at the top of result pages.
+Moving forward, we will begin to think about the very complex issue of establishing links from plate references in the text to the appropriate plate volumes.
 In addition, there is the issue of mathematical formulae and various tables.
 While the text in these tables is searchable, the best way to visualize graphically these elements is by consulting the page images.
 For the moment we see no coherent way to represent the mathematical formulae in the digitized text.
 While this may change as technology evolves, presently these formulae are represented only on the page images.

 Cross References (Renvois) - The system of cross-references in the Encyclopédie represented one of the thorniest issues we encountered while establishing this digital edition.
 From the very outset, it was clear that the renvois were in no way systematically distributed in the original text - i.e., authors would often include a cross-reference to an article that had yet to be written (and perhaps never would be written), resulting in many renvois that lead to non-existent articles or articles with different headwords.
 We attempted to identify the renvois automatically using typographic conventions ("Voy.
-ART" at the end of an article for example), leading to some misrecognized links (e.g., an author names and other information at the end of articles that appear as a renvois) which can be corrected.
-Corrections to cross-references (i.e. misrecognized or misspelled renvois) can be submitted using the "Report Error" link at the top of the search results page.
+ART" at the end of an article for example), leading to some misrecognized links.
+Recently, we have corrected some 1,200 of these misrecognized renvois, the result of author names in small caps that occurred at the ends of articles, leading our recognizers to treat them as cross-references, e.g., "Cet article est de M. WATELET".
+We strongly encourage our users to submit any errors they encounter concerning the cross-references (e.g., misrecognized, misspelled, or broken renvois) using the "Report Error" link at the top of the search results page.

 For more see our Encyclopédie Corrections page.